 How Much Should You By Paying?
 Illinois Child Support Calculator

-The trial court explained that because the father was “receiving” these funds on a regular basis and using these assets to cover his living expenses, that it should be used in calculating child support.
+The trial court explained that because the father was “receiving” these funds on a regular basis and using these assets to cover his living expenses, that it should be used in the Illinois child support calculation.

 The father pursued further appeal, and the Illinois Supreme Court agreed with the father’s position that it was incorrect for the trial court to include his savings account withdrawals as “income” for calculating his monthly child support obligation.